 Currently, we are booking months out in our Sleep Clinic.
 This is a common problem for parents and families given that fact that there aren’t a lot of pediatric specialists in many fields.
 If you are anxiously awaiting a trip to see a pediatric specialist for your child, here is a toolkit I put together to help you get the most out of your visit.

 In my clinic, I see kids with a wide variety of problems.
 Some of these children have longstanding problems which are complex.
 They have seen multiple physicians and have had many hospitalizations, and tests.
 Believe it or not, some families are better than others at going to the doctor.
 How so?
 The more successful parents are organized and good at asking questions.
 They provide me with a written summary which is easy to read, no longer than a few pages.

-Whether or not your child has chronic medical problems, you can use some of the strategies of families with medically complex children to have a visit which is unhurried and thorough, and produces a plan of action which you understand clearly.
-Such a strategy is helpful at the primary care office, as Dr. Heidi Román wrote in a recent blog.
+Whether or not your child has chronic medical problems, you can use some of the strategies of families with medically complex children to have a visit which is unrushed and thorough, and produces a plan of action which you understand clearly.
+Such a strategy is helpful at the primary care office, as Dr. Heidi Roman wrote in a blog post.
 I’m going to divide my recommendations into those for anyone, and those for parents of children with complex medical needs.

 For any family going to a first specialist visit:

 - Be clear about why you have come to the specialist and what you hope to get out of the visit.
 Believe it or not, I occasionally see families who are unsure of why they have been referred.
 This makes it hard for me to help them.

 - MOST IMPORTANT: What questions do you want answered?
 Your three most important, maximum.
 Let the provider know up front what you want to know.